hank-ai/darknet/README.md

 	* New apps and sample code in `src-examples`:  https://darknetcv.ai/api/files.html
 * The next release was in early 2025.
 The `version` command now returns 4.x "SLATE".
 	* Added support for AMD GPUs using ROCm.
+		* Still need to add support for MIOpen.
 	* All `printf()` and `std::cout` calls have all been replaced so Darknet/YOLO logging messages can easily be redirected.
-* Currently in development for Q2 or Q3 2025 is 5.x "Moonlit".
+* Currently in development for Q3 2025 is 5.x "Moonlit".
+	* Move source code repo from github to codeberg.
 	* More performance optimizations.
 	* Use of OpenBLAS when building CPU-only versions of Darknet.
+	* Support for Profile-Guided Optimization.
 	* ONNX export functionality.
 	* JAVA language bindings.